radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/Backend Dev/Protocol Stacks.md

 5. Now that our message packets have a port number and an IP address, they are ready to be sent over the Internet.
 The hardware layer takes care of turning our packets containing the alphabetic text of our message into electronic signals and transmitting them over the phone line.
    >[!DONE|alt-co]- Explain:
    > The packets are now ready to be sent over the Internet, and the hardware layer takes care of turning the packets into electronic signals that can be transmitted over the phone line.
 6. On the other end of the phone line your [[ISP]] has a direct connection to the Internet.
-The ISPs [[router]] examines the destination address in each packet and determines where to send it.
+The ISPs [[Router]] examines the destination address in each packet and determines where to send it.
 Often, the packet's next stop is another router.
    >[!DONE|alt-co]- Explain:
    > On the other end of the phone line, the ISP (Internet Service Provider) has a direct connection to the Internet.
 The ISP's router examines the destination address in each packet and determines where to send it.
 The packet may pass through multiple routers before reaching its final destination.
 7. Eventually, the packets reach computer 5.6.7.8.
 Here, the packets start at the bottom of the destination computer's TCP/IP stack and work upwards.